eclipse-sumo/sumo/docs/web/docs/Simulation/Output/FCDOutput.md

 The [polygon shapes](../Shapes.md) must have been loaded from an additional file.

 ### Restricting output by sensor range
-When not all vehicles are equipped with an **fcd**-device, other ehicles and persons in a radius around the equipped vehicles can be included in the output by setting option **--device.fcd.radius** to the desired range in m.
+When not all vehicles are equipped with an **fcd**-device, other vehicles and persons in a radius around the equipped vehicles can be included in the output by setting option **--device.fcd.radius** to the desired range in m.

 ## Further Options